RicterZ/HAQBot/README.md

   - Same as `/light` but for switches

 - `/search <query>` - Fuzzy search entities
-  - Search entities by entity ID, friendly name, or alias (case-insensitive partial match)
+  - Search entities by entity ID or friendly name (case-insensitive partial match)
   - Returns matching entities with their entity ID and friendly name
   - Example: `/search 灯` or `/search light`

 - `/refresh` - Refresh entity cache
-  - Reloads entities, devices, areas, and aliases from Home Assistant
+  - Reloads entities, devices, and areas from Home Assistant
-  - Useful after adding new entities or updating aliases
+  - Useful after adding new entities

 - `/help` - Show all supported commands and descriptions

 #### Command Features

-- **Entity Lookup**: Commands support three ways to identify devices:
+- **Entity Lookup**: Commands support two ways to identify devices:
   1. Entity ID: `light.living_room`
   2. Friendly Name: `客厅灯`
-  3. Alias: Any alias configured in Home Assistant

 - **Multiple Devices**: Control multiple devices in one command by separating them with spaces